mpemer/tools/pdf_refile/README.md

 pdf_refile.sh

 ## Dependencies
-Tested on macOS - no guarantees that the script will work anywhere else.
+Tested on macOS - while I have some rudimentary logic for also supporting GNU/Linux, the usage of the date command is non-portable.
+In other words, I make no guarantees that the script will work anywhere other than on macOS (for now).
+I may fix this in the future if I have time and need.
-You would need to make sure to have the following installed on your system.
+You would need to have the following utilities installed on your system.

 bash pdftotext ocrmypdf awk sed

+The script will exit and complain if something is missing.
+Homebrew is your friend.

 ## Instructions
 Runs OCR on all PDF files in its directory,